 The subject site contains a number of mature trees (both planted and native) that may provide habitat for threatened species.
-The area of construction works is cleared and is sufficiently removed from these trees.
-The existing amenities building which will be demolished is located adjacent to existing vegetation, which may be impacted, however harm can be avoided providing the recommended mitigation measures are implemented.
+The area of construction works is generally cleared the ground layer and is sufficiently removed from most trees, aside from the tree proposed for removal.